Islandora/documentation/docs/installation/manual/configuring_drupal.md

 Navigate to the Islandora core configuration page at `/admin/config/islandora/core` to set up the core configuration to connect to Gemini.
 Of note here, the **Gemini URL** will need to be established to facilitate the connection to Fedora, and the appropriate **Bundles with Gemini URI pseudo field** types will need to be checked off.

+!!! notice
+    Any other Drupal content types you wish to synchronize with Fedora should also be checked off here.

 ![Configuring Islandora](../../assets/configuring_islandora.png)

 ### Configuring Islandora IIIF